the servant of isaiah 53

 Indeed, who exactly was the servant of ISAIAH 53?
 Whom did Isaiah have in mind when he wrote down this vision?
 Was he seeing in the distant future a Messiah who was to be brutally beaten, more than any other man?
 Did Isaiah see a man of sorrows, despised and rejected and acquainted with grief?
 Did he in his vision see a Messiah who was oppressed and afflicted, one who was taken from prison and who made his grave with the wicked?

 Surprising to most students, neither Yeshua (Jesus) nor any of His disciples ever made the claim that He was that suffering servant.
+They may have alluded to it but they never specifically declared that He was that suffering servant of which Isaiah wrote.
 Even so, nearly all Christian apologists tell us that the vision is and must be about Yeshua.
 As seekers of truth, we must ask why is this chapter 53 so widely accepted as being explicitly about Yeshua?
 Who first suggested the concept, who originated and formulated the doctrine if not Yeshua nor His disciples?

 Many Jewish authorities have suggested that the servant represented the entire nation of Israel, while others have supposed that Isaiah was speaking of only a pious remnant.
 Still others see Isaiah himself or Jeremiah, or Uzziah, Hezekiah or some unknown prophet, or the entire priesthood, or the prophets in general, or even the Maccabees as the subject of Isaiah's prophecy.